dakshshah03/SLT/README.md

 # VideoMAE SLT (README in progress)
-This is an end-to-end ASL sign language translation model designed to be deployable and production-ready for inference
+This is an end-to-end ASL sign language translation model designed to be deployable and production-ready for inference.
+The model is a finetune of VideoMAE pretrained on ssv2 [original weights](https://huggingface.co/MCG-NJU/videomae-base-finetuned-ssv2) using the [ASL-Citizen](https://www.microsoft.com/en-us/research/project/asl-citizen/) dataset.

+The current state of the model is more for single word translation, generating a sequence of words that may or may not form a grammatically correct sentence (will update this after testing), but future goals include adding temporally-aware translation (possibly via large language models?).
+I'll be looking for more research that explore this field for better foundation models to use in gesture translation.

 Currently, the project is using:
 - Pytorch, Pytorch Lightning, Huggingface transformers